reklawth/python_ws/iterables_iteration/README.md

 ## map()

 The map() function is probably one of hte most widely recognized functional programming tools in Python.
 Given a callable object and a sequence of objects, map() calls the function once for every elemement in the source series, producing a new series containing the return values of the function.
 In functional programming jargon, we "map" a function over a sequence to produce a new sequence.

+### Multiple input sequences

+Generally you need to provide as many input sequences as there are arguments in the mapped function.
+When map() is given multiple input secuences it takes an element from each sequence and passes it as the corresponding argument to the mapped function to produce each output value.